EmPowering a data-driven approach to personalized healthcare for people who don't (usually) use technology

-Noninvasive monitoring producing long-term datasets
+Noninvasive monitoring that produces long-term datasets

-Generating telehealth revenue
+Generating telehealth revenue and reducing readmissions

 We've got you covered

 Remote monitoring is now an essential part of healthcare.
 Outcomes-oriented care teams need new tools for: